PEO vs ASO vs HRO - What is the difference?

 differ in managing human capital?

 PEO (Professional Employer Organization) and ASO (Administrative Services Organization) services differ in managing human capital, primarily regarding legal responsibility over employees.
 When a company engages with a PEO service, the PEO assumes legal responsibility for the employees.
-In contrast, in the case of an ASO, the client company retains legal responsibility for its workforce.
+This implies a co-employment arrangement where the PEO handles HR-related tasks such as payroll processing and benefits administration, takes on legal responsibilities and uses its own federal EIN for employee wage reporting.
+In this setup, the PEO partners with the client company, sharing employer responsibilities and, hence, having a significant role in employee management and compliance.

 What types of businesses are suited